 Signore, Defy Media’s SVP of content who created the popular Youtube channel “Screen Junkies” and the Emmy-nominated parody series “Honest Trailers,” was fired after a brief suspension.
 Several women accused Signore of sexual harassment and assault, and one woman said he threatened to fire her boyfriend, who worked for Screen Junkies, if she publicly spoke about the allegations.

-Guitarist Matt Mondanile was fired form the indie band Real Estate last February, and although the reason given at the time was that he left to pursue other musical projects, the band released a statement on October 13 saying that he was really fired after “allegations of unacceptable treatment of women were brought to our attention.”
+Guitarist Matt Mondanile was fired from the indie band Real Estate last February, and although the reason given at the time was that he left to pursue other musical projects, the band released a statement on Oct.
+13 saying that he was fired after “allegations of unacceptable treatment of women were brought to our attention.”
 Though he initially denied the allegations, Mondanile later issued a statement via his lawyers apologizing for “inappropriate behavior” and calling himself an “insensitive creep,” while at the same time saying that “much of what has been written and talked about is false and defamatory.”

 Following the allegations that APA agent Grasham had sexually assaulted director Blaise Godbe Lipman as a teenager, “Stranger Things” actor Finn Wolfhard left the agency.
 Grasham has since been fired by APA.